I see an error saying “could not import myproject.settings”¶

 If you are using virtualenvwrapper, use a postactivate script to set DJANGO_SETTINGS_MODULE when your project’s virtualenv is activated.

-This snippet should do the trick (make sure to replace YOUR_VIRTUALENV_NAME):
+This snippet should do the trick (replace yourproject.settings and make sure your virtualenv is active):

 Does this work with the pytest-xdist plugin?¶